Japanese destroyer Tanikaze (1940): Operations in Guadalcanal and Solomon Islands

 From 22 November to 4 December, Tanikaze escorted Kumano from Kure to Manila, then to the Shortlands on the 5th.
 On 7 December, Tanikaze attempted a supply run to Guadalcanal, but this was aborted due to PT boat attacks.
 However, another effort was made on the 11th, which turned out successfully as Tanikaze delivered her supplies to the Guadalcanal Islands.
 Then on the 16th and 21st Tanikaze departed on two separate troop transport runs to Munda.
 On 25 December, troop ship was torpedoed by a submarine and had accidentally collided with the destroyer during evasive maneuvers, which prompted Tanikaze to depart from Rabaul and escort both ships to repairs.
 Tanikaze rounded out 1942 with a troop transport run to New Georgia the next day.
-From 5–10 January 1943, Tanikaze escorted a troop convoy to Lae and back, the on the 14th departed on a troop transport run to Guadalcanal.
+From 5–10 January 1943, Tanikaze escorted a troop convoy to Lae and back, then on the 14th departed on a troop transport run to Guadalcanal.
 The next day, air attacks engaged Tanikaze, which suffered near miss damage.
 Tanikaze herself was not significantly damaged, but shrapnel hit and killed Commander Katsumi Motoi.

 From 16–26 January, Tanikaze was drydocked for repairs, during which commander Tomura Kiyoshi was given command of the destroyer.
 Upon repairs. she engaged in a troop transport run to the Russell Islands.
 With the start of 1943, the Japanese combined fleet admiralty finally decided to cut their losses and retreat from Guadalcanal.
 Tanikaze took part in both the first and second evacuations on 1 and 4 February respectively, and on 7–8 February redirected those troops to the Russell Islands and Rabaul, and then arrived at Truk on the 11th, where she remained until the end of March.
 From 29 March to 3 April, she escorted convoys to Palau, then between 6 April to the 20th escorted a large troop convoy from Palau to Hansa Bay and Wewak, then back to Palau.
 During the journey, the troop transport India Maru was bombed and sunk by allied aircraft.
 On 26 April, Tanikaze returned to Truk, and upon arrival Tomura Kiyoshi was relieved by commander Maeda Shinichirou.
 From 28 April to 1 May, Tanikaze escorted the supply ship to Iwa Jima, then took part in several more troop transport runs and escorting duties.